 Our experience in dealing with sanctions disputes at the highest levels has meant that our team can advise clients on short notice regarding sanctions compliance and regulatory aspects of doing international business.
 We recognise that the best result for our client is never to become subject to sanctions in the first place, and we can help clients working in sensitive areas to secure this result.

 Some of our clients’ biggest challenges are not disputes with other businesses, but rather governments’ decisions, or even laws, which negatively affect their interests.
 Whether these government decisions relate to diplomacy, commerce, property, immigration or any other matter, Zaiwalla & Co have the knowledge and experience to overturn them if they are not legally justified.

 Because such different standards of legal oversight exist around the world, we have found that many international clients are not aware of the possibility of making an effective challenging against the decision of a UK public authority via the courts.
 In fact, we are very proud of the part we play in maintaining the full independence of the UK’s legal system, in which the Courts will review the legality of the government’s actions.

-We are currently acting on a hugely significant matter relating to the control of US$1.8 billion held by the Bank of England for the Central Bank of Venezuela.
-Press coverage of this case can be found here.
+We are currently acting on a hugely significant matter relating to the control of US$2.1 billion held by the Bank of England for the Central Bank of Venezuela.

 We also brought successful Judicial Review applications for a Kenyan Businessmen who challenged the Home Office’s refusal to issue a British passport for 20 years and a decision of the HM Treasury to impose sanctions on the CEO of an Iranian international bank.